JimXiongGM/Interactive-KBQA/readme.md

 python classifier/bert_for_kqapro_infer.py
 ```

-You will observe the following output folders for model weights (or you can unzip the uploaded model to the same directory):
+You will observe the following output folders for model weights:
 ```
 result-cwq-classification/best_model
 result-kqapro-classification/best_model